-Academic Disability Insurance is a University program that provides paid medical leave and long-term benefits to eligible faculty and P&A employees who become unable to perform their work duties due to a certified mental or physical health issue.
+Academic Disability is a University program that provides paid medical leave and short-term and long-term benefits to eligible faculty and P&A employees who become unable to perform their work duties due to a certified mental or physical health issue.

-These benefits are under the Academic Disability Program and administered by the University of Minnesota and the Life Insurance Company of North America, a Cigna company.
+These benefits are under the Academic Disability Program and administered by the University of Minnesota and Unum.

 - Types of Disability Coverage